lucas-TagDev/busaostm_app/README.md

-# numpakbis
+# Busão STM App

-GPS Tracking Socket Server App
+Localização em tempo real para transporte público

-## Getting Started
+## About this project

 This project is a starting point for a Flutter application.